MikaelFangel/Yukon/README.md

 Quits the play phase with the current deck as is.

 #### Game Moves:
+Move cards between columns and foundations with the following commands.
+C is used for columns and F for foundations.
+* One card from column to column: C1- > C2.
+Move the bottom card from C1 to the bottom of C2
+* Multiple cards from column to column: C1:H2->C2.
+Move H2 and all cards below from C1 to C2
+* One card from column to foundation: C1:H2 -> F1.
+Move H2 from the bottom of C2 to F1 top.
+It is optional to specify the card, eg. C1 -> F1 is also valid.
+* From foundation to column: F1 -> C1.
+Moves the top card from F1 to the bottom of C1.

+The moves can only be done, if the move is valid according to game rules.
+Otherwise an error will be printed.
 ### General Commmands:
  * QQ
 Quits Yukon